SECS B25 TROPHYREVEAL STATIC 16X9 V3 (1)

 Gabriel Moses is a renowned artist, born and raised in South London with deep roots in his Nigerian heritage.
 Since picking up a camera in his late teens and making his initial foray into the creative space through short films starring his friends, his star has grown exponentially.
 His work often explores the intersections of art, family and culture through identity and community and his practice is deeply rooted and influenced by his British-Nigerian heritage, treading a line between his personal history and cultural signifiers.

-His collaborators include Little Simz, Skepta, Jude Bellingham, Pharrell, Adidas, Apple, Burberry, Nike and more, with his work featuring in publications such as The New York Times, i-D, The Face and 032c, and he was the youngest photographer ever to shoot a Dazed cover.
+His collaborators include Skepta, Little Simz, Pharrell, Zinedine Zidane, Travis Scott, Burberry, Dior, Louis Vuitton, and more, with his work featuring in publications such as Vogue, Harper's Bazaar, The New York Times, i-D, amongst others.
 Next to his commercial work, Moses has also been exhibiting globally for the past few years, showing his work in group and solo exhibitions at 180 Strand London, WSA New York, Spazzio Maiocchi Milan, Gallery Anthony Chicago, Permanent Paris and more.

 Damian Christian, Managing Director and President of Promotions, Atlantic Records UK, and Chair of the BRIT Committee for 2025 said: "The BRITs always look to bring in the most interesting and trailblazing artists to put their own signature twist on the iconic statue, and this year, in Gabriel Moses, we have landed one of the most exciting and in-demand creative figures in the world.
 His extraordinary art and vision has taken him around the planet to work with the biggest names in music, fashion and sport, yet his style remains deeply rooted in UK culture as well as in his Nigerian heritage.
 We're delighted to have him on board and his sleek, striking, design will be one for the history books."